richessler/svg-bug-squasher/README.md

 - Graphics for bugs need to be in SVG.
 - You are free to use whatever client side libraries you want.
 - The server-side code should be written in Node.js.
 You can use any 3rd party modules you want.
+- The top 10 scores can be stored in memory.
+No database persistence necessary.
 - We'll be judging your UI and design skills.
 Make it easy to play.
 Try to make it look good too, but we understand you have limited time.

 ## Submission